 What steps has the State Party taken to track the number of instituted criminal proceedings for allegations of torture, and number of refusals to institute criminal proceedings since the last periodic report?

-What steps has the State Party taken to suspend or punish officials alleged to committed torture or other ill-treatment?
+What steps has the State Party taken to suspend or punish officials alleged to have committed torture or other ill-treatment?

 What measures has the Inter-Departmental Commission taken to investigate allegations of violence against protesters?